wewesksoedarmo/IF5_XIIA1/README.md

-# Kumpulan Latihan IF Semester 5 Karan o,-o,
+# Kumpulan Latihan IF Semester 5 Karan